oracle-livelabs/security/database/advanced/key-vault/key-vault.md

     - Logout

-13. Repeat this Step 12 for the user *`KVEPADMIN`*
+11. Repeat the Step 10 for the user *`KVEPADMIN`*

-14. Now, your database is ready for the OKV labs!
+12. Now, your database is ready for the OKV labs!

 ## Task 2: Add an Endpoint
 First of all, we need Oracle Key Vault to know about our database server.
 We do this by creating it as an endpoint in OKV